The Holiday Open House: Five Easy Steps for Hosting

 Please promise me you will never host a party like the one I attended 10 years ago at the home of an acquaintance.
 The hosts had arranged about 30 metal folding chairs in a circle in the living room and they had the lights turned up to the level doctors require to perform open heart surgery.
 Maybe not that bright, but it was at least bright enough for an appendectomy.
 There was no music and the seating arrangements resulted in an atmosphere which felt a lot like group therapy, and generally one does not mingle or even have fun at group therapy.

 You do need some seating at an open house, because people are going to hang out for at least a little while, but never ever line a room with chairs.
 You want to encourage people to mill about and to do this they need places to sit and talk to two or three people at a time, at the most.
-Instead of a big circle of chairs, set up some cozy little spaces for people to visit.
+Instead of a big circle of chairs, arrange some cozy little spaces for people to sit and visit.
 You also want to encourage people to mingle.
 To get them moving, put food in several spots in your home.
-Set up a small buffet in your dining room, a selection of appetizers on the coffee table in the living room and a dessert station in the kitchen.
+Set up a small buffet in your dining room, a selection of appetizers in the living room and a dessert station in the kitchen.

 Finally, lighting is really important.
 Never turn the lights up full force at an evening party — use candles and lamps instead.
 The lights in my kitchen and dining room are on dimmers, which is great for creating a cozy atmosphere.
-Long ago, we lived in a house that had industrial florescent lighting in the kitchen, so for parties we would bring in a lamp from one of the bedrooms.
+Long ago, we lived in a house that had industrial florescent lighting in the kitchen, so for parties we would bring in a lamp from one of the bedrooms, to make sure no one thought we were getting ready to perform surgery during the party.

 I cannot say enough about the importance of having a self-serve bar.
 Once upon a time, we thought it would be fancier to have someone mixing drinks for our guests.
 Unfortunately, my husband ended up trapped in the kitchen making drink after drink, which made it difficult for him to enjoy the party.